 A bully is a Jekyll and Hyde character - two faced.

 Bullies are often charming to some individuals and evil to others.
 This reflects a splitting within the psyche into good and bad.
-This is known as a primitive defence against anxiety ( Melanie Klein).
+Splitting is a primitive defence against anxiety ( Melanie Klein).

 A bully is like an addict

 Bullies are rarely satisfied with one victim.
 Many are serial bullies.
 They use and abuse victims and then 'dispose' of them.
 Although they may initially feel better that they have got rid of their feelings of badness on to someone else, their feelings of inner 'deadness' return and they need to take the life of another victim.